 Gatlinburg vs. Pigeon Forge: A Smoky Mountains Vacation Guide

 Deciding on Gatlinburg vs. Pigeon Forge is an important prerequisite to your trip.
-In this article, we will highlight each city’s outdoor activities, attractions, dining, shopping, and accommodations so you can make a confident decision.
+In this article, we will highlight each city’s outdoor activities, attractions, dining, shopping, and luxury accommodations so you can make a confident decision.

 There are many dining and shopping options available in Gatlinburg and Pigeon Forge to fit anyone’s style.
 Check out the highlights of each city below.